CarterA/Curriculum/Log.md

 * Create a reference sheet for the students on the content taught on day one.
 * Include the picture.
 * Choose a page layout program and stick with it for the rest of the time.
 Markdown can only do so much.

+This is what I've done today, so far:

+* 9:00 - 10:30 AM:  Finished up the Teacher's Guide for Day One, which included adding nice formatting and adding a copy of the illustration.
+* 10:30 AM - Present:  Worked on the Student Reference pages for Day One.
+They're coming along quite nicely!